iGamingWire

 The brief

-Macau's hospitality sector demonstrated robust performance in May, with official data revealing an 89.8 percent occupancy rate across the region's hotel properties.
-The month saw the destination welcome approximately 1.17 million guests, reflecting sustained demand for accommodations in the world's largest gaming hub.
+Macau's hospitality sector demonstrated robust performance in May, with official data revealing an occupancy rate of 89.8% across the territory's hotel properties.
+The month saw approximately 1.17 million guest arrivals, underscoring the continued recovery and strength of Macau's tourism-driven economy.
+These figures reflect sustained demand for accommodation in the world's largest gaming hub, driven by both leisure travelers and business visitors.

 Original report